Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 # List options {#tutorial_argument_parser_list_options}

-In some use cases you may want to allow the user to specify an option multiple times and store the values in a list.
+In some use cases, you may want to allow the user to specify an option multiple times and store the values in a list.
 With the seqan3::argument_parser this behaviour can be achieved simply by choosing your input variable to be of a container type (e.g. std::vector).
 The parser registers the container type through seqan3::container and will adapt the parsing of command line arguments accordingly.